EduardVergesFranch/P2_U151202/README.md

     - SoundManager.cs: Manages the audio clips.
     - UIManager.cs: Manages the user interface.
 ### ISSUES
-Sheep.cs has a function Drop() that is activated when the sheep collides with the trigger object ("DropSheet").
-Theorically, when this happens, a counter located in the GameManager.cs has to be updated summing 1 to its current value.
+*Sheep.cs* has a function *Drop()* that is activated when the sheep collides with the trigger object ("DropSheet").
+Theorically, when this happens, a counter located in the *GameStateManager.cs* has to be updated summing 1 to its current value.
 Unfortunately, my implementation sum 2 units to the current value of the counter each time and I couldn't fix it.
 ### ANNEX
 Links for the tutorials: